postsharp/Metalama.Patterns/src/Metalama.Patterns.Wpf/README.md

 The primary types in this package are:

-* `DependencyPropertyAttribute` is an aspect that generates a XAML dependency property from a plain automatic property.
+* `DependencyPropertyAttribute` is an aspect that generates a WPF dependency property from a plain automatic property.
-* `CommandAttribute` is an aspect that exposes generates a XAML command property from a plain C# method.
+* `CommandAttribute` is an aspect that exposes generates a WPF command property from a plain C# method.
 * `DependencyPropertyExtensions.ConfigureDependencyProperty` is a fabric extension method that configures the `DependencyPropertyAttribute` aspect.
 * `CommandExtensions.ConfigureCommand` is a fabric extension method that configures the `CommandAttribute` aspect.